 The commands can be:

-Retake {overtaking-horse} {overtaken-horse} – Swap the position of the two horses.
-Then on the console should be printed:
+Retake {overtaking-horse} {overtaken-horse} – if the overtaking horse is to the left of the overtaken horse, swap the position of the two horses.
+Then, print the following on the console:

 "{overtaking-horse} retakes {overtaken-horse}."

-Trouble {horse-name} – The given horse drops by one position, if it's not in the last position already.
-Then on the console should be printed:
+Trouble {horse-name} – the given horse drops by one position, if it's not in the last position already.
+If the horse does drop, on the console should be printed:

 "Trouble for {horse-name} - drops one position."

-Rage {horse-name} – The given horse rages 2 positions ahead.
+Rage {horse-name} – the given horse rages 2 positions ahead.
 If the horse is in second position before the command is given, the horse just goes to the first position.
-If it's already in first position, it stays in first position.
-Then on the console should be printed:
+If it's already in the first position, it stays in the first position.
+Then, on the console should be printed:

 "{horse-name} rages 2 positions ahead."

-Miracle – The horse in last position gets enormous power and becomes the first.
-Then on the console should be printed:
+Miracle – the horse in the last position gets enormous power and becomes the first.
+Then, on the console should be printed:

 "What a miracle - {horse-name} becomes first."